Patrick-lab-droid/Weight-Classifier/README.md

-Weight classifier based on daily consumption habits
+Weight classifier based on lifestyle and daily consumption habits